 Arabic is a very poetic and logical language.
-Every time I write an essay in Arabic, I automatically and unconsciously find myself shifting to using words which rhymes with each other.
-At the same time almost in every conversation between two arabs you will find a lot of general statements and sayings (also proverbs).
+Whenever I write an essay in Arabic, I automatically and unconsciously find myself shifting to using words that rhyme.
+At the same time almost in every conversation between two Arabs you will find a lot of general statements and sayings (also proverbs).
 We use sayings almost in every situation in our daily life.

-Also from an educational viewpoint you will find the students always trying to extract rules from inductive experiences.
+Also from an educational viewpoint, you will find the students always trying to extract rules from inductive experiences.
 This might be also an act of nonarabic students, but believe me in Arabic language we tend into generalizing everything.
 Not to mention the grammar of Arabic.
-It’s complex, no doubt about it, but I believe it plays a huge role to lead arabs to thinking that way.
-Also, if you learn Arabic, you would notice that many letters of the Arabic alphabet are written in three different forms deppending on its position in the word.
+It’s complex, no doubt about it, but I believe it plays a huge role to lead Arabs to think that way.
+Also, if you learn Arabic, you would notice that many letters of the Arabic alphabet are written in three different forms depending on their position in the word.

 The precision of German